s34n-k1m/jobly-frontend-react/README.md

 * View the jobs posted by each company
 * Click an Apply button  -  Jobly remembers which jobs the user applied to

-# Getting Started on the Server
+# Getting Started on the Server-side
 Clone the [backend repository](https://github.com/s34n-k1m/jobly-backend-express)
 `cd jobly-backend-express`
 `npm install`